hsotoparada/DeepPhasePick/README.md

 cd DeepPhasePick
 ~~~

-Then, DPP requirements can be installed to a dedicated conda environment:
+Then, DPP requirements can be installed to a dedicated conda environment manually or by running:

 ~~~bash
 conda env create -f dpp.yml